Icon Nutrition Outline Food

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

-chihuahua dog wearing an apron sitting on kitchen counter with pot of food and veggies
+Chihuahua dog wearing an apron sitting on kitchen counter with pot of food and veggies.

 Imagine if you had to eat the same food every day of your life.
 Beyond being painfully dull, wouldn’t you question whether you’re getting a nutritionally complete and balanced diet?
 Welcome to a dog’s life.
 Long ago, before commercially produced dog food, dogs ate many of the same foods as humans.
 There’s a reason our dogs beg for our food — they’re meant to eat a variety.
-We’ve cooked up some tips on how to make dog food, nutrition guidelines, and our favorite homemade dog food recipes.
+I’ve cooked up some tips on how to make dog food, nutrition guidelines, and my favorite homemade dog food recipes.

 What Are The Benefits Of Homemade Dog Food?
-3 Advantages
+4 Advantages

 Homemade dog food can benefit your canine companion in several ways: